ricktaylor/btpu/draft-taylor-btpu.md

 : The length of the Message in octets, excluding the 4 octets of the header itself, expressed as a 24-bit unsigned integer in network byte order.

 Content:
-: A sequence of octets of data of variable length determined by the corresponding length field, encoded according to the type of the Message.
+: A sequence of octets of data of variable length determined by the corresponding Length field value, encoded according to the type of the Message.

 ## Bundle Message